10 Tips for Creating Cards in Bulk / Batches — How to Optimize for Holiday Efficiency

 Doing one step for all of your cards at once can save you time while pulling out and putting away your tools, cleaning your stamps, etc. Cutting your ribbon all at once can make your project faster.
 Die-Cutting all the sentiments in one sitting can be very efficient.

-Set up an assembly line plan, creating one piece of the cards at a time.
+Set up an assembly line plan.
+This will help you in creating one piece of the cards at a time.
 Decide which step you want to do first.
 To make it easy on myself, I often cut the card bases first.
 I know for holiday cards they will all be the same size: 5 1/2” x 8 1/2” folded in half, consequently cutting the bases is something most card makers have done over and over.
 This step can not only be an easy decision to start your bulk holiday card assembly line, but will also give you a sense of accomplishment quickly.
 As a result, you’ll WANT to get back into your craft room soon to complete the NEXT step!

 This assembly line can be seen in this post, where I created a stack of Happy Crafting cards: